Travel and Re-entry to the United States

 Temporary 30-day Admission to the United States

-If you are preparing to travel to the United States from abroad but have lost your I-20/DS2019, you will still be able to enter the United States temporarily for 30 days.
+If you arrive at a United States port of entry from abroad without your I-20/DS-2019, you will still be able to enter the United States temporarily for 30 days as long as you are otherwise admissible.

 You will receive Form I-515A Notice to Student and Exchange Visitor at the U.S. port of entry.
 This form contains instructions for what you need to do to extend your stay beyond 30 days.
-You will need to send the required documentation (new I-20/DS-2019 from the International Student Advisor, original I-94 arrival/departure card, Form I-515A) to the Department of Homeland Security within the 30-day submission deadline in order to maintain status.
+You will need to send the required documentation to the Department of Homeland Security within the 30-day submission deadline in order to maintain status.

 Traveling to Canada and Mexico